FriendsOfCake/crud/docs/_partials/events/before_find.rst

 Crud.beforeFind
 ^^^^^^^^^^^^^^^

-The event is triggered just before executing a ``SELECT ...
-WHERE`` query to the data layer.
+The event is triggered before calling the find method in the table.

 The :ref:`Crud Subject <crud-subject>` contains two objects that allows you to modify the query in the callback, as well as the ``id`` from the request URL: